-- Dr. Duane Hampton is the faculty advisor for undergraduate students majoring in earth science education.
-Dr. Hampton also advises students who need help deciding which geosciences major/minor to pursue.
+- Dr. Duane Hampton is the faculty advisor for undergraduate students who need help deciding which geosciences major/minor to pursue.

-- Dr. Michelle Kominz is the faculty advisor for undergraduate students in all other majors and minors.
+- Dr. Michelle Kominz is the faculty advisor for undergraduate students.

 - Dr. Peter Voice is the faculty advisor for all graduate students.